keygen-sh/keygen-relay/README.md

 #### Add license

-You can add a new license to the system using the `add` command:
+You can add a new license to the pool using the `add` command:

 ```bash
 relay add --file license.lic --key xxx --public-key xxx